The Importance of Health Education

 We look at the cost per credit multiplied by the number of credits you need to earn for a bachelor's degree.
 Most bachelor's degrees require 120 credits.
 SNHU allows you to transfer in up to 90 credits, requiring a minimum of 30 credits to be taken at SNHU.
 This is only a tuition estimator, and doesn't account for other fees that may be associated with your program of choice.

-Through courses on economics and finances, delivery systems, law and ethics, and healthcare quality management, you can learn a new side of healthcare and what it takes to become a medical and health service manager.
+Plus, with courses on economics and finances, delivery systems, law and ethics, and healthcare quality management, you can develop skills you need to succeed as a medical and health services manager.

 Earning your bachelor's in health science online could help prepare you for leadership roles like: